payrollforcrews/payrollforcrews/src/content/blog/w2-and-1099-payroll.md

 If your time tracking and payroll tools can both export to your accounting tool cleanly, this reconciliation is much faster.

+## How to classify workers correctly as W2 or 1099

+Getting worker classification right is crucial to avoid headaches and penalties.
+The key question is control: who controls how, when, and where the work is done?

+- **W2 employees** usually work under your direction, follow your schedule, and use your tools.
+- **1099 contractors** run their own business, decide how to do the job, and may work for multiple clients.

+For example, if you have a carpenter who comes to your site daily, uses your equipment, and follows your schedule, they are likely a W2 employee.
+But if you hire a specialized subcontractor who sets their own hours and brings their own tools, they are probably a 1099 contractor.

+If you are unsure, consult a professional.
+Misclassification can lead to back taxes and fines.

+## Managing payroll compliance for mixed W2 and 1099 crews on job sites

+Compliance means following tax laws and labor rules for each worker type.
+For W2 employees, you must withhold income taxes, Social Security, and Medicare, and pay unemployment taxes.
+You also need to follow overtime and wage laws.

+For 1099 contractors, you do not withhold taxes.
+Instead, you report payments over $600 on Form 1099-NEC at year end.
+Contractors handle their own taxes.

+On busy jobsites, keep these points in mind:

+- Do not pay contractors through your payroll system to avoid withholding mistakes.
+- Keep clear records of hours, job codes, and payments for both groups.
+- Use systems that separate worker types and automate tax forms.

+This reduces your risk and keeps your accounting clean.

+## How to manage payroll for W2 and 1099 workers on job sites

+On the jobsite, your focus is on getting crews paid accurately and on time.
+Here is a practical approach:

+- Use one time tracking system that tags workers as employees or contractors.
+- Have foremen approve time daily or weekly to catch errors early.
+- Run payroll for W2 employees on a regular schedule, applying overtime and deductions.
+- Pay contractors separately based on approved time or invoices.
+- Keep all payments tied to jobs for accurate job costing.

+This approach keeps your crews happy and your books in order.
+For more on setting up payroll and time tracking for crews, see [Best Payroll and Time Tracking Setup for 10 to 50 Person Construction Crews](https://payrollforcrews.com/blog/construction-payroll-setup/).

 ## Common pitfalls with mixed crews

 A few things to watch out for: